 Here at Boardwalk, the purchase of your home is a smart buy.
 Homes at Boardwalk are purchased with a 99-year lease, so you own the same home for less.
-For example, when you purchase a townhome at Boardwalk for $670,000, that same townhome of comparable build, location, and amenities would cost $770,000 on freehold land - $100,000 more.
+For example, when you purchase a townhome at Boardwalk, that same townhome of comparable build, location, and amenities would cost $130,000 more on freehold land.
 Plus, data shows that leasehold homes appreciate at a similar rate as freehold homes and as an owner, you can rent out your home, renovate it, have a dog – the same as with a freehold home.

 YES!
 The BC Building Code applies for both leasehold and freehold condominiums and homes.

 YES!
-The First Nations enter into servicing agreements with utility providers and neighbouring municipalities to provide the same services you would find elsewhere, such as water, electricity, gas, fire protection, ambulance, snow removal, etc.
+Tsawwassen First Nation enters into servicing agreements with utility providers and neighbouring municipalities to provide the same services you would find elsewhere, such as water, electricity, gas, fire protection, ambulance, snow removal, etc.

 YES!
 Property tax measures are similar to any other municipality.
 BC Assessment provides an assessment notice that shows the assessed value of the property, to which the mill rate is applied, similar to other municipalities.

 CAN I GET A MORTGAGE ON A LEASEHOLD HOME?

 YES!
 Major banks like BMO, RBC, and TD Bank are some of several lenders that provide mortgages to leasehold purchases.
 CMHC will also insure your mortgage when you meet the CHMC requirements and most local banks have packages that will meet your needs.

 DOES LEASEHOLD TREND WITH THE REAL ESTATE MARKET?

 The below graph illustrates the increase in average condo sale prices from 2012 to 2021, suggesting that condo prices increased at a similar rate for leasehold and freehold homes over the same period of time.